uplink-systems/Terraform-Modules/modules/azuread/user/README.md

 #### Parental control attributes

-The attributes 'age_group' and 'consent_provided_for_minor' can't be configured in one apply run.
+The attributes 'parental_control.age_group' and 'parental_control.consent_provided_for_minor' can't be configured in one apply run.
 This is by design.
-The attribute 'age_group' must be configured prior to 'consent_provided_for_minor'.
+The attribute 'parental_control.age_group' must be configured prior to 'parental_control.consent_provided_for_minor'.

 ### Future implementations

 #### 'sponsors'

 The Azure AD attribute 'sponsors' is already available in Azure AD and can be set via Entra ID admin portal.
-The implementation in the Azure AD provider is currently still missing at the time of writing but may probably be available in a future version. <i>var.sponsors</i> and <i>data.azuread_user.sponsors</i> is already made available in the module but is not yet making any changes to resources.
+The implementation in the Azure AD provider is currently still missing at the time of writing but may probably be available in a future version. <i>var.user.sponsors</i> and <i>data.azuread_user.sponsors</i> is already made available in the module but is not yet having any impacts.

 <pre>
 #####  main.tf
 resource "azuread_user" "user" {
   # sponsors - used for admins only
-  sponsors              = var.is_admin == false ? null : (var.sponsors == null ? null : data.azuread_users.sponsors.object_ids)
+  sponsors              = var.user.is_admin == false ? null : (var.user.sponsors == null ? null : data.azuread_users.sponsors.object_ids)
 }
 </pre>